Riouken/cTab/README.md

 How to configure
 ----------------
 ### Key Bindings ###
-You can reconfigure the keys in the configuration file, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
+You can reconfigure the default keys in the configuration file, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
 The file can be edited in Notepad or any other text editor.
-These are the default key binding:
+These are the default key bindings:

 | Keys | Action |
 | --- | --- |